aphp/edsnlp/contributing.md

 ### Style Guide

-We use [Black](https://github.com/psf/black) to reformat the code.
-While other formatter only enforce PEP8 compliance, Black also makes the code uniform.
+We use [Ruff](https://github.com/astral-sh/ruff) to reformat the code.
+While other formatter only enforce PEP8 compliance, Ruff also makes the code uniform.
 In short :

-> Black reformats entire files in place.
+> Ruff reformats entire files in place.
 It is not configurable.

 Moreover, the CI/CD pipeline enforces a number of checks on the "quality" of the code.
-To wit, non black-formatted code will make the test pipeline fail.
+To wit, non ruff-formatted code will make the test pipeline fail.
 We use `pre-commit` to keep our codebase clean.

 Refer to the [development install tutorial](#development-installation) for tips on how to format your files automatically.
 Most modern editors propose extensions that will format files on save.